How Much Fabric Do You Need for Curtains?

 For multiple windows of the same size, multiply total yardage by the number of windows.
 For windows of different widths, calculate each separately and add the totals.

-If your windows have the same drop but different widths, you can combine the width calculation and reduce cuts.
-For example, two 48-inch windows at 2x fullness need 192 inches of fabric width total — the same as one 96-inch window.
+If your windows have the same drop but different widths, you can sometimes combine the width calculation and reduce cuts.
+Two 48-inch windows at 2x fullness need 192 inches of fabric width total, the same as one 96-inch window.
 You may be able to cut both from a single length.

-Use our [fabric calculator for curtains](/fabric-calculator) to enter each window's dimensions and get exact yardage for every treatment in your room.
-It handles multiple panels, fullness ratios, and pattern repeats — no spreadsheet needed.
+Enter each window's dimensions into our fabric calculator to get exact yardage for every treatment in the room.
+It handles multiple panels, fullness ratios, and pattern repeats, so there's no spreadsheet required.

 How Much Extra to Buy